MercyOyekemisola/Codedivas-inventory-management-system/README.md

 # Inventory Management System – Codedivas

 This is a **group project** by Team **Codedivas**.
 The system helps manage products in a small shop or warehouse.
-It allows adding, removing, updating, and reporting on products efficiently.
+It allows adding, removing, updating, and reporting on products using **basic JavaScript concepts** (objects, arrays, functions, loops, if/else).

 ---